 - For each paragraph, make sure to start with a topic sentence and end with a transitional sentence to the next paragraph.
 In between these two, write detail facts about the topic of the paragraph.
 A topic sentence is a sentence that summarizes the main idea of a paragraph.

 - Many argue against using the first person singular pronoun “I” in academic writing.
 I do not agree with this.
 If it is a single-author study, feel free to use “I”.
 You will find many single-author studies published in top journals that boldly use “I”.
 This will help you to avoid passive voice in sentence structure.
 For multi-authored studies, use “we”.
+You can use ‘we’ in single authored studies as well as it indicates both the author of the study and the reader.

 - Do not repeat any information/facts throughout the article except for the conclusion.
 Mentioning a fact only once is sufficient.
 You are allowed to repeat what you have done and what you found only in the conclusion section.

 - Finally, be careful of plagiarism.
 Academia has 0% tolerance for plagiarism.
 You may get away with publishing a plagiarised article for the time being, but eventually, it will bring consequences in later years, and you might lose your job as well as your PhD degree.
+You will find this article useful in avoiding plagiarism.

 Complimentary free tips: Always keep your paragraph justified (CTRL+J) and insert page number at the bottom.
 Put figure title below but table title above.
 Use a reference managing software, e.g. Endnote.
 Use a professional proof-reader or at least assess in Grammarly before submission to a journal.